surlab/circHomer1-models/scripts/notebook.md

 import pandas as pd
 import os
 import seaborn as sns
+import matplotlib.pyplot as plt import matplotlib.figure

 #import xarray as xr
 #import numpy as np
 #import ipdb
-#from matplotlib import pyplot as plt
 #from PIL import Image #this needs to be after matplotlib??
 #from scipy.stats import stats
 #import cProfile